Vegetable Guide

 - Remove pan from heat.

-- Puree: For making puree, take tomatoes, green chilies, fresh ginger, black pepper, turmeric, green cardamom seeds and cinnamon in a blender.
+- Puree: For making puree, take tomatoes, green chillies, fresh ginger, black pepper, turmeric, green cardamom seeds and cinnamon in a blender.
 Blend the mixture and make the puree.
 You can also add this puree along with vegetables in the 4th step.
-Cook the puree along with vegetables.
-It makes vegetables little tastier.
-In nature cure, the puree is recommended to add in the end.
+You can cook the puree along with vegetables.
+It makes vegetables a little tastier.
+In the nature cure, the puree is recommended to add in the end.

 - Now chop coriander leaves and mix chopped coriander leaves in cooked vegetables.

-Ayurveda advises adding fat with vegetables.
-Because it reduces Vata Aggravating properties of vegetables.
+Ayurveda advises adding fat to vegetables because it reduces Vata Aggravating properties of vegetables.
 Not all vegetables increase Vata dosha.
 A few vegetables do so.
 We recommend adding fat in the natural form instead of oils if you follow this method.
 You can add any from the following list:

 - Almonds